 IDNs have a significant impact on market influence, which can help provide better control over healthcare costs.
 This can lead to more affordable care for patients to help ensure that they receive the services they need.
 The strong market influence of IDNs can also result in more efficient healthcare delivery, leading to lower operating costs for hospitals and other healthcare facilities.

-Challenges Facing IDNs
+Navigating Challenges Faced by IDNs

 Supply-Chain Issues